microsoftgraph/group-membership-management/README.md

         name: <ADO-PROJECT>/<ADO-GMM-PUBLIC-REPOSITORY>
         ref: refs/tags/<TAG>

 10. Replace `<ADO-PROJECT>/<ADO-GMM-PUBLIC-REPOSITORY>` with your project name and your `Public` repository name.
 Change `<TAG>` to the latest tag.
-The latest Git tag for a repository can be found on the main overview page on GitHub.
-Specifically, the latest tag is shown next to the total number of branches at the top of the page, above the list of project files and folders.
+The latest Git tag for a repository can be found next to the commit.
+If you see multiple tags on a commit, please specify one among those.
+Alternatively, you can replace the line `ref: refs/tags/<TAG>` to `ref: main` so that it will pick up the latest commit from the `main` branch during build/release.

 11. Save your changes.